-Manhattan Community Board 8 submitted 19 capital budget requests, organized by priority.
+Manhattan Community Board 8 submitted 16 capital budget requests, organized by priority.

-, , Priority / Continued Support (CS) Agency Request Explanation Location Supporters 13/19 DOT Other transportation infrastructure Fund the installation of newsracks for Second Avenue that meet NYC regulations Supporters 14/19 NYPL requests Create a new, or renovate or upgrade an existing public library Fund full renovation of Carnegie Hill Library at 112 East 96th Street.
-Carnegie Hill Library 15/19 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for a new boiler/HVAC for 67th Street Library.
-67th Street Library 16/19 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for new windows, exterior rear facade repair and exterior lighting for East 67th Street Library.
-67th Street Library 17/19 DPR Other street trees and forestry services requests Install tree guards where missing from or when new trees go in and where needed extend the tree pit where needed.
-18/19 DSNY Provide more on- street trash cans and recycling containers Fund the NYC Department of Sanitation for the placement of "rat-proof" garbage containers with lids in CB8 preferably solar powered compactor baskets.
+Priority / Continued Support (CS) Agency Request Explanation Location Supporters 14/16 NYPL Create a new, or renovate or upgrade an existing public library Upgrade electrical system at Webster Branch Library.
+Community Wide 15/16 DSNY Provide more on- street trash cans and recycling containers Fund the NYC Department of Sanitation for the placement of "rat-proof" garbage containers with lids in CB8 preferably solar powered compactor baskets.
 We ask the agency to work closely with neighborhood groups and local BID's to find funding for this request.
-19/19 NYPL Create a new, or renovate or upgrade an existing public library Upgrade electrical system at Webster and Yorkville Branch Libraries.
-CS DHS Upgrade existing facilities for the homeless Provide funding for air conditioning in all homeless shelters.
-CS NYPL Create a new, or renovate or upgrade an existing public library Provide funding for new windows and front facade repair at the Yorkville Branch Library.
-Yorkville Branch Library CS DOE Provide a new or expand an existing elementary school Provide funding to construct additional public school seats to accommodate current and projected overcrowding.
-CS DPR Other requests for park, building, or access improvements Fund a fully built Park along the East River between 60th and 63rd Streets on the Esplanade East River Esplanade 60th St 63rd St CS NYPL Create a new, or renovate or upgrade an existing public library Fund the expansion of the Roosevelt Island Branch of the NYC Public Library.
+Community Wide 16/16 DPR Other requests for park, building, or access improvements Fund the return of the Queensboro Oval to the community for year round public use.
+York Ave 59th St 60th St CS DPR Other requests for park, building, or access improvements Fund a fully built Park along the East River between 60th and 63rd Streets on the Esplanade including future phases 2B & 3 of Andrew Haswell Green Park.
+East River Esplanade 60th St 63rd St CS DPR Other requests for park, building, or access improvements Provide funding to repair or reconstruct the 81st Street Bridge over the FDR Drive.
+81st Street Pedestrian Bridge CS NYPL Create a new, or renovate or upgrade an existing public library Fund the expansion of the Roosevelt Island Branch of the NYC Public Library.
 Roosevelt Island Branch Library